paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/08/edinburgh_fringe/index.md

 ![Photo of Adam Buxton.](adam_buxton.jpg) {.align-pull}

-It was only on learning that [Adam Buxton][6] was bringing his sold-out <cite>BUG</cite> show to Edinburgh that I committed to buying tickets for this years festival.
+It was only on learning that [Adam Buxton][6] was bringing his sold-out ""BUG"" show to Edinburgh that I committed to buying tickets for this years festival.
 With expectations massively heightened, I was secretly preparing for disappointment.
 Instead I came away overjoyed and with a list of links and YouTube clips to watch again and share with friends.

-Not strictly a stand-up show, <cite>BUG</cite> (which is usually held at the BFI on London’s Southbank) is an event that celebrates the art of the music video.
+Not strictly a stand-up show, ""BUG"" (which is usually held at the BFI on London’s Southbank) is an event that celebrates the art of the music video.
 Buxton suggests the show is more like going to your mates house “where he gets out his laptop and starts showing you things”.
 It certainly felt like a show being enjoyed with friends, with fans of his and Joe Cornish’s BBC 6music radio show clearly in attendance.

 Such fandom was encouraged, with plenty of his catchphrases and characters making an appearance, including an all too brief visit from Boggins!
 Yes, at times it felt like a children’s show, but all the kids left happy, including myself.

-For 90-minutes we were truly spoiled, even more so thanks to Adam’s set pieces; his interpretation of Grace Jones’ <cite>Pull Up to the Bumper</cite> being especially memorable.
+For 90-minutes we were truly spoiled, even more so thanks to Adam’s set pieces; his interpretation of Grace Jones’ ""Pull Up to the Bumper"" being especially memorable.
 I just hope I can find tickets to see another edition of this show.

 ## Sunday